Tutorial · Try Catscope

 solpipe bidder listen "$RULE_SET" 6VQk8GA84p7zZSyL8XtX6oVd3Vp4EJ5hoUenKoC3fHSf

-Your bot runs as a compiled WebAssembly file.
-Clone the bot repo and build it:
+Your bot ships as a WebAssembly module.
+Clone the reference repo:

 git clone https://github.com/noncepad/catscope-rust-bot